How to cite a Project Gutenberg book in Chicago Style?

 Footnotes:

-1. Author First Name Author Last Name, Title of Book (Original Publication Date; Project Gutenberg, Publication Date), chapter number, URL.
+1. Author First Name Author Last Name, Title of Book (Original Publication Date; Project Gutenberg, Publication Date), chapter number or page numbers, URL.

 Bibliography: